web analytics

 Assuming the “lean” races go as expected, and Democrats hold both Wisconsin and Ohio, the GOP will gain the smallest of majorities in the Senate.
 If Democrats lose one of these two seats, Republicans will expand to a more comfortable margin.
 Coattails are important, and never more so than in this tight election race.

-When President Joe Biden recently made comments about Trump supporters being “garbage,” the media and White House began spinning it as basically untrue.
+When President Joe Biden recently made comments about Trump supporters being “garbage,” the media and White House began spinning like a top, saying he didn’t mean what he said.
 And yet, as Liberty Nation News reported, “certain elected Democratic senators seem to have taken his comments at face value and are in the process of distancing themselves.
 Senators Tammy Baldwin of Wisconsin, John Tester of Montana, Jacky Rosen of Nevada, Sherrod Brown of Ohio, Bob Casey of Pennsylvania, and the Arizona candidate for US Senate, Ruben Gallego, all expressed to Fox News that they disagreed profoundly with the president’s comments.”

 All five of these Democratic senators are fighting for their political lives and apparently determined that the strategy of cutting themselves off from their party is the best way to maintain their position.
 That could be more telling than any poll data.